Yinglei Song*, Benjamin Adobah, Junfeng Qu and Chunmei Liu Pages 109 - 123 ( 15 )

 Conclusion: An implementation of this algorithm in MATLAB is freely available upon request.

-image segmentation, adaptive Hidden Markov Models, adaptive Viterib’s Algorithm, stochastic process
+Image segmentation, adaptive Hidden Markov Models, adaptive Viterbi Algorithm, stochastic process.

-Jiangsu University of Science and Technology, Zhenjiang, 212003, Jiangsu University of Science and Technology, Zhenjiang, 212003, Department of Computer Science and Information Technology Clayton State University, Morrow, GA 30260, Department of Systems and Computer Science Howard University, Washington DC, 20059
+School of Electronic and Information Sciences, Jiangsu University of Science and Technology, Zhenjiang, 212003, School of Electronic and Information Sciences, Jiangsu University of Science and Technology, Zhenjiang, 212003, Department of Computer Science and Information Technology Clayton State University, Morrow, GA 30260, Department of Systems and Computer Science, Howard University, Washington DC, 20059